 - This is a two person manoeuvre.
-Ensure the bed height is adjusted correctly, hip height of the shortest person; - The client is place on their side by ensuring one knee is bent a doubled slide sheet is placed under them; - Worker 1 (doing the turn) will have the two edges of the slide sheet facing them; - Worker 1 will grab the top slide sheet palms up and, in a backward lunge with arms kept bent and taut, will do a backward lunge and maintain/hold that position; - At the same time, Worker 2 will have both hands placed on the client, to stabilize them - Together as a team, Worker 1 will lunge back with the slide sheet gripped firmly and Worker 2 will push slightly with their hands and position client on side of the bed; - As Worker 1 is maintaining the position with arms taut close to their chest and in the backward lunge, Worker 2 will push excess slide sheet under the client for easy removal; - When both Workers' are ready, Worker 1 will step forward in the lunge movement with sheet firmly gripped and with both arms bent and taut.
+Ensure the bed height is adjusted correctly, hip height of the shortest person; - The client is place on their side by ensuring one knee is bent a doubled slide sheet is placed under them: - Worker 1 (doing the turn) will have the two edges of the slide sheet facing them; - Worker 1 will grab the top slide sheet palms up and, in a backward lunge with arms kept bent and taut, will do a backward lunge and maintain/hold that position; - At the same time, Worker 2 will have both hands placed on the client, to stabilize them - Together as a team, Worker 1 will lunge back with the slide sheet gripped firmly and Worker 2 will push slightly with their hands and position client on side of the bed; - As Worker 1 is maintaining the position with arms taut close to their chest and in the backward lunge, Worker 2 will push excess slide sheet under the client for easy removal; - When both Workers' are ready, Worker 1 will step forward in the lunge movement with - sheet firmly gripped and with both arms bent and taut.
 This manoeuvre will roll the client onto the desired side in the middle of the bed.
-Worker 2 will place their hands on client's hip and behind shoulder to support the client whilst the slide sheet is removed and pillows are placed behind them; and sheet under the clients and lunge backwards removing the sheet from under the client.
+Worker 2 will place their hands on client's hip and behind shoulder to support the client whilst the slide sheet is removed and pillows are placed behind them; and - The slide sheet is removed using the double tucking under method.
+Worker 1 will pass the top sheet to Worker 2 (with hands palm up) Worker 1 will hold the slide sheet under the clients and lunge backwards removing the sheet from under the client.
 This may take more than one attempt.